NeonMika/ready2work_frontend/README.md

-Here's a concise **README.md** file for your GitHub repository.
-It provides an overview of your API, installation steps, and usage instructions.

----

 # **Ready2Work API** 🚀

 A backend API for **Ready2Work**, a platform connecting developers and companies through user profiles, projects, and task management.